-A thriving plant and animal community on the water's edge contributes to another attribute: good water quality.
+A thriving plant and animal community along the water's edge contributes to the overall health of the lake ecosystem.
 Native plant communities in the water and on the shoreline filter rainwater and melting snow that drain into the lake for the surrounding watershed.
 When that water contains pollutants, the vegetation helps purify it.

 For people living along relatively undisturbed shorelines, enjoying the native plants and wildlife of a lake with clean water is a daily reward for good land stewardship.
-Unfortunately, decades of traditional lawn management have led to conventional ideas about what the "perfect shoreland lot" should look like.
-Expansive lawns mowed all the way to the water's edges, and no aquatic vegetation are all too often the norm.
+Unfortunately, lawns mowed all the way to the water's edges with no aquatic vegetation are all too often the norm.
 Landscaping shoreland lots to achieve this ideal has led to a serious loss of natural shoreland habitat and deteriorating quality on thousand of lakes.

-Many shoreland property owners now realize that something is amiss on their lake or river.
-They notice fish populations declining.
+Many shoreland property owners now realize that fish populations declining.
 They see fewer Belted Kingfishers, frogs, and wading birds along the shore.
 They complain about Canada Geese and muskrats as nuisances.
 They see more bank erosion, more shoreline heaving, huge trees along the shoreline starting to lean towards their house, and generally less and less of what attracted them to their shoreland property originally.
-They spend more time mowing their lawn, painting their shutters, and fighting Nature, than they spend fishing.
+They spend more time mowing their lawn, painting their shutters, and fighting nature, than they spend fishing.
 They have unknowingly created a shoreland environment that is ecologically dysfunctional.

 There are many wonderful native species of trees, shrubs, wildflowers, ferns, shoreline plants, vines, grasses, sedges, and emergent and submersed aquatic vegetation that are available for the public to buy.
-To alleviate the headaches associated with finding nurseries and greenhouses that sell the native plants that you are looking for, we have enclosed a listing of growers that sell native plants.
-But don't assume that they carry every plant that you want.
+To alleviate the headaches associated with finding nurseries and greenhouses that sell the native plants that you are looking for, we have created a listing of growers that sell native plants.
 Calling ahead and ordering earlier in the year are recommended.
 Furthermore, it is important to prepare you site for planting before you purchase the plants.